Principal Office: Switzerland

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-Rolex Awards for Enterprise and Rolex Young Laureates.
-Both categories of Rolex Awards seek outstanding initiatives in the following fields:
+Rolex Awards for Enterprise.
+The Rolex Awards seek outstanding initiatives in the following fields:

 Saving Fragile Ecosystems — This category is for individuals who are pioneers in protecting or improving natural and physical surroundings.
 Past laureates and associate laureates in this category include conservation biologists; social activists promoting environmental causes; and others.